ansys/pyturbowizard/doc/ConfigFile.md

 ## Single case study

-You can find the [turboSetupConfig.json](../doc/examples/TestCases/1_Darmstadt/turboSetupConfig.json) configuration file for a single case study in the repository's ```examples``` folder.

 When running the script from outside Fluent, you can use the YAML file format for the configuration file.

 The configuration file serves as the input file for the boundary conditions and provides the numeric and simulation setups needed to run the main script.
-Explanations follow of the configuration file's different sections.

 To run a single case study, the configuration file must contain a ```"launching"``` object to start a Fluent session.
 For more information, see [Launching options](#launching-options).